 If you want to be successful in catfish fishing you need go fish a night in deep water.
-Check the lake for deepest spot, then put your bait there.
+Check the lake for deepest spot, then put your bait there, 10 ft – 30 ft is good.
 They will be near the bottom smelling for stinky foods.

 Do catfishes like deep water?